ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 - Single quotes are used for non JSX properties (styles, etc.).
 - ``class`` changes by ``className``. ``class`` is a reserved keyword.
 - Components are located in a file with its same name.
 The name is writen in PascalCase.
+- Import statements for packages or libraries go above local files.
+- Component lists elements must have an **unique id**, in the **key** property, to ensure correct behaviour on reorder/update operations.

 ## Components